Philiphil/Kult-Engine/README.md

 A website is a folder full of PHP files, it should run anywhere, it should not require composer, docker, any particular OS, wget, nor to run 11 commands in order to run.
 You should not have to spend more time editing yaml files than do actual coding.

-You can drag & drop your website on a whole different server, just conf.php will require any change and no download will be required.
+You can drag & drop your website on a whole different server, just config.php will require any change and no download will be required.

-Based on this idea to make something that runs quick, the kult engine stated to grow, and since version 33.1 is proud to be ready for production.
+Based on this idea to make something that runs quick, the kult engine started to grow, and since version 33.1 is proud to be ready for production.

 ## Features
 * Easy to use, learn, install and run.